 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using gemtuzumab ozogamicin.

 This medicine may affect fertility (ability to have children) in both men and women.
 However, it is important to use birth control to prevent pregnancy because gemtuzumab ozogamicin may harm the baby if a pregnancy does occur.

 Do not breastfeed while using this medicine, and for at least 1 month after your last dose.

 How is gemtuzumab ozogamicin given?

-Gemtuzumab ozogamicin is injected into a vein through an IV.
+Gemtuzumab ozogamicin is given as an infusion into a vein.
 A healthcare provider will give you this injection.
-Gemtuzumab ozogamicin is sometimes given in combination with other cancer medicines.

 You will be given other medications to help prevent serious side effects or an infusion reaction.
 Start and keep taking these medications exactly as your doctor has prescribed.